sandeepmoduguu/From-Dough-to-Door/README.md

-# Route-Optimization
-An Integrated approach using Google Maps API, Machine Learning and Gurobi Optimization Modeling
+Engineered a Route Optimization model by leveraging Google Maps API, Machine Learning and Gurobi Optimization to reduce travel times and operational costs significantly.
+The project involved extensive data collection, cleaning, geocoding, and spatial analysis.
+Utilizing K-Means Clustering and Gurobi Solver, the model efficiently minimized travel time and operational costs, while adhering to rigorous logistical constraints.
+Implemented in an Agile framework, the project significantly improved delivery efficiency and service levels, contributing to a potential sales increase of 5%.